alexknvl/awesome-semigroups/README.md

 # awesome-semigroups
 Awesome Semigroups.
 At the moment this repository serves as a collection of useful semigroups I could use for hashing.
+See https://alexknvl.com/posts/monoidal-hashing.html for some background.

 ## Abelian groups
 1. Addition on N, Q, R, etc.